grafana/mimir/docs/sources/operators-guide/configure/reference-configuration-parameters/index.md

 [active_series_custom_trackers: <map of tracker name (string) to matcher (string)> | default = ]

 # (experimental) Non-zero value enables out-of-order support for most recent
-# samples that are within the time window in relation to the following two
+# samples that are within the time window in relation to the TSDB's maximum
-# conditions: (1) The newest sample for that time series, if it exists.
-For
-# example, within [series.maxTime-timeWindow, series.maxTime]).
-(2) The TSDB's
-# maximum time, if the series does not exist.
-For example, within
-# [db.maxTime-timeWindow, db.maxTime]).
-The ingester will need more memory as a
+# time, i.e., within [db.maxTime-timeWindow, db.maxTime]).
+The ingester will
-# factor of rate of out-of-order samples being ingested and the number of series
+# need more memory as a factor of rate of out-of-order samples being ingested
-# that are getting out-of-order samples.
+# and the number of series that are getting out-of-order samples.
+A lower TTL of
+# 10 minutes will be set for the query cache entries that overlap with this
+# window.
 # CLI flag: -ingester.out-of-order-time-window
 [out_of_order_time_window: <duration> | default = 0s]